 Yes, it can break if you use it for the wrong purpose, put an excessive amount of stress or not maintain it regularly.

-For me, both tangs matter because I need the full one to perform demanding tasks for hunting whereas the hidden one helps me while doing household chores like opening delivery packages, cooking, gardening, cutting fruits and vegetables etc.
+For me, both hidden and full tang knives matter because I need the full one to perform demanding tasks for cooking and hunting whereas the hidden one helps me while doing household chores like opening delivery packages, gardening, cutting wires etc.

 If you need a knife to perform demanding tasks, you must go with the full tang or else, you will be just fine with a hidden tang.
 If you need any other help on this topic, please share it in the comments and I’ll talk to you soon.
 Thanks!